itumulak/firebase-sso/README.md

 # Single Sign-On with Firebase

-This plugin let's you sign-in your user with their Google or Facebook account with more sign-in options in future update.
-This plugin use firebase as middleware for sign-in authentication.
+This plugin let's you sign-in your user with their Google or Facebook account with more sign-in options in the future update.
+This plugin use firebase as a middleware for sign-in authentication.

 ## Features